conbrad/RedisProxy/README.md

 * Adds are added to the tail, representing the `MRU` entry
 * Head is the `LRU` and is a candidate for eviction

-#### Global Expiry
+#### Fixed Size / Capacity

 * Configured via the `CAPACITY` env variable
 * We use an atomic counter to increment and decrement during additions and removals from the cache respectively
   * This way we do not have to rely on the underlying data structures' size which for ConcurrentHashMap requires iterating over it's segments
   * This also means that it's possible that we evict an entry right after an entry expired.
-We assume this is ok in that we fulfill the requirement of maintaining a capacity even at the cost of evicting more than necessary at one time.
+We assume that relaxing the exact count at any point in time is acceptable since we still maintain a maximum capacity, even though it's possible we evict slightly more than we should.

+#### Global expiry

+* Upon addition of an entry, we schedule a cancellable callback to remove it with the configured `EXPIRY_TIME` in milliseconds
+* Upon removal of an entry, we cancel the callback
+* The scheduler is from the default ActorSystem in Play!
+* The removal callback is threadsafe to serialize mutations on the cache just symmetrical with the method that adds the item.

 The design ultimately supports more read throughput which is in line with the goals of the read-through cache